-Workspace of AKVIS Watercolor
+AKVIS Watercolor Workspace (Parameters)

 The left part of the AKVIS Watercolor workspace is taken by the Image Window with two tabs: Before and After.
-Under the Before tab you can see the original photo.
+Under the Before tab, you can see the original photo.
 The After tab shows the resulting image.
-You can switch between the windows by left-clicking on the tab with mouse button.
+You can switch between the windows by left-clicking on the tab with the mouse button.
 To compare the original and the resulting images, click on the image and hold the button pressed - the program will currently switch between tabs.